 For one, the governments of Japan and the USA would shut our company down pretty fast if we were either.
 And they keep a close eye on multi-level marketing companies too.

-Enagic focuses on the sales of their products in exchange for money, therefore are a legitimate company.
-Yes, distributors are able to leverage and profit from each their organization's sales, but that is a direct sales business model such as Mary Kay, Avon, Scentsy, and many other ‘work from home' businesses.
+Enagic focuses on the sales of its products in exchange for money, therefore are a legitimate company.
+Yes, distributors are able to leverage and profit from each of their organization’s sales, but that is a direct sales business model such as Mary Kay, Avon, Scentsy, and many others ‘work from home’ businesses.

 In closing, I wanted you to be aware that I’m an independent Enagic distributor.
 I bought my first Enagic machine back in 2006, so I can assure you that Enagic isn’t running a scam or pyramid scheme here.

 This post was not designed to lure you to sign up with me.
 I wanted to help people understand what scams and pyramid schemes are.
-10 out of 10 people have no clear idea what either of them are.
+10 out of 10 people have no clear idea of what either of them is.
 Most of the assumptions that they make are dead wrong.